-Today, the Chicago Sun-Times published my letter to the editor about how the reflexive support of popular Chicago priest, Fr.
+Today, the Chicago Sun-Times published my letter to the editor about how the reflexive support for popular Chicago priest, Fr.
 Michael Pfleger, impacts victim-survivors of sexual violence.
 St. Sabina parishioners as well as Rev. Jesse Jackson, Dr. Walt Whitman of the Soul Children of Chicago, and, during Sunday Mass at St. Sabina’s, Fr.
 Tom Walsh all stood firmly behind Pfleger in the face of the fourth allegation of child sex crimes against him.

-For my readers outside Chicago, Fr.
+Fr.
 Pfleger who is white, has been the pastor of St. Sabina’s, a predominately Black Catholic church, since 1981, even though archdiocesan policy is for priests to serve a maximum of two six-year terms.
 The best known Catholic priest in Chicago, he has been a strong advocate for gun control and issues of concern to the Black community.

 Public displays of support for Pfleger make it harder for child sex crime victims to come forward